jiajunhe1997/PictoBoard/README.md

 ### ❓ What is PictoBoard Pro?

 PictoBoard Pro is an image organizing app that allows you to create multiple Boards to categorize and manage your photos efficiently.
-It offers both free and Pro versions with additional features.

 ### ❓ How do I create a new Board?

 To create a new Board, tap the **+** button at the bottom of the screen, enter a name for your Board, and start adding images.

-### ❓ How can I upgrade to the Pro version?

-Tap the **+** button to add a new Board.
-If you've reached the maximum number of Boards in the free version, you'll be prompted to upgrade to the Pro version to unlock unlimited Boards and images.

 ### ❓ What happens when I delete a Board?